 Each Unit consisted of one common share of the Company and one-half of one common share purchase warrant.
-Each full warrant entitles the holder thereof to acquire one common share of the Company at a price of \$0.45 for a period of 36 months following the closing date of the November Financing.
-If the price of the common shares of the Company on the TSX (following the expiry of the required statutory hold period) closes at a minimum of \$0.60 for a period of 20 consecutive trading days, the Company may accelerate the expiry date of the warrants to the date which is 30 days following the date upon which notice of the accelerated expiry date is provided by the Company to the holders of the warrants.
+Each full warrant entitled the holder thereof to acquire one common share of the Company at a price of \$0.45 for a period of 36 months following the closing date of the November Financing (up to November 6, 2017).
+If the price of the common shares of the Company on the TSX (following the expiry of the required statutory hold period) closed at a minimum of \$0.60 for a period of 20 consecutive trading days, the Company had the option to accelerate the expiry date of the warrants to the date which is 30 days following the date upon which notice of the accelerated expiry date is provided by the Company to the holders of the warrants.